Lotannaezeuko/hiit_app/README.md

 - On the home page, there is a recent HIITs section that shows users their six most recently performed HIITs.

 ### Visual cues
--vUsers can toggle the instructions and next workout from showing which makes the timer bigger.
+- Users can toggle the instructions and next workout from showing which makes the timer bigger.
 - Users screen colours change upon the transition of a workout so they can see it is time to do the next activity.

 ### Persistent Workout Data Storage
--cUsers can access their custom workouts anywhere and anytime from any device with an internet connection.
+- Users can access their custom workouts anywhere and anytime from any device with an internet connection.

 ## Installation
 These are the basic steps that you have to follow to run the application.